-Each phase of Spiral Model is divided into four quadrants as shown in the above figure.
-The functions of these four quadrants are discussed below-
+Each phase of the Spiral Model is divided into four quadrants as shown in the above figure.
+The functions of these four quadrants are discussed below:

-- Identify and resolve Risks: During the second quadrant all the possible solutions are evaluated to select the best possible solution.
-Then the risks associated with that solution is identified and the risks are resolved using the best possible strategy.
-At the end of this quadrant, Prototype is built for the best possible solution.
+- Identify and resolve Risks: During the second quadrant, all the possible solutions are evaluated to select the best possible solution.
+Then the risks associated with that solution are identified and the risks are resolved using the best possible strategy.
+At the end of this quadrant, the Prototype is built for the best possible solution.

 Risk Handling in Spiral Model

-Advantages of Spiral Model: Below are some of the advantages of the Spiral Model.
+Below are some advantages of the Spiral Model.

 - Risk Handling: The projects with many unknown risks that occur as the development proceeds, in that case, Spiral Model is the best development model to follow due to the risk analysis and risk handling at every phase.